Unboxed-Software/solana-course/content/token-program.md

 - **SPL-Tokens** represent all non-native tokens on the Solana network.
 Both fungible and non-fungible tokens (NFTs) on Solana are SPL-Tokens
 - The **Token Program** contains instructions for creating and interacting with SPL-Tokens
-- **Token Mints** are accounts which hold data about a specific Token, but do not hold Tokens
+- **Token Mints** are accounts that hold data about a specific token but do not hold tokens
-- **Token Accounts** are used to hold Tokens of a specific Token Mint
+- **Token Accounts** are used to hold tokens of a specific Token Mint
 - Creating Token Mints and Token Accounts requires allocating **rent** in SOL.
 The rent for a Token Account can be refunded when the account is closed, however, Token Mints currently cannot be closed

 # Lesson

 The Token Program is one of many programs made available by the Solana Program Library (SPL).
 It contains instructions for creating and interacting with SPL-Tokens.
 These tokens represent all non-native (i.e. not SOL) tokens on the Solana network.

-This lesson will focus on the basics of creating and managing a new SPL-Token using the Token Program:
+This lesson will focus on the basics of creating and managing a new SPL Token using the Token Program:
 1. Creating a new Token Mint
 2. Creating Token Accounts
 3. Minting
 4. Transferring tokens from one holder to another
 5. Burning tokens

-We'll be approaching this from the client-side of the development process using the `@solana/spl-token` Javascript library.
+We'll be approaching this from the client side of the development process using the `@solana/spl-token` Javascript library.

 ## Token Mint

 To create a new SPL-Token you first have to create a Token Mint.
-A Token Mint is the account that holds data about a specific token.
+A Token Mint is an account that holds data about a specific token.

 As an example, let's look at [USD Coin (USDC) on the Solana Explorer](https://explorer.solana.com/address/EPjFWdd5AufqSSqeM2qN1xzybapC8G4wEGGkZwyTDt1v).
 USDC's Token Mint address is `EPjFWdd5AufqSSqeM2qN1xzybapC8G4wEGGkZwyTDt1v`.
 With the explorer, we can see the particular details about USDC's Token Mint such as the current supply of tokens, the addresses of the mint and freeze authorities, and the decimal precision of the token: